 Estrogen is incredibly high during pregnancy, contributing to the baby’s development and the creation of the milk ducting system.

-As soon as the baby is out, estrogen levels plummet to near menopausal levels, which leaves room for the milk-producing hormone, prolactin.
+As soon as the baby is out, estrogen levels plummet to near menopausal levels, which leaves room for the milk-producing hormone, prolactin, to take over.

-Prolactin levels stay high during nursing, however estrogen levels stay low, which can cause some unexpected and unpleasant vaginal and pelvic floor symptoms.
+Prolactin levels stay high during nursing.
+However, estrogen levels tend to stay low for longer, which can cause some unexpected and unpleasant vaginal and pelvic floor symptoms.

-Low estrogen can result in a dry vagina, low libido, pelvic floor laxity/weakness and may prevent the return of normal periods.
-It can also result in vaginal microbiome problems, as estrogen stimulates glycogen in vaginal cells, which is food for protective lactobacilli species.
+Low estrogen can result in a dry vagina, low libido, and pelvic floor laxity/weakness and may prevent the return of normal menstruation.
+It can also result in vaginal microbiome disturbances, as estrogen stimulates glycogen in vaginal cells, which is food for protective lactobacilli species.

 Lactobacilli species are desirable vaginal microbes which keep pathogens away via several important mechanisms.
 If lactobacilli don’t have enough food (energy sources), their numbers will dwindle, leaving room for other microbes to take their place.

 The result can be vaginal dysbiosis, such as bacterial vaginosis (BV) or aerobic vaginitis (AV).
-Symptoms can include odour, discharge, itching, burning and discomfort.
+Symptoms can include odour, discharge, itching, burning and discomfort – the last thing you need while nursing a new baby.

-The pelvic floor muscles and tissue may become a little weaker, as the impact of estrogen is strong on this area of the body.
-Be gentle and don’t try to jump right back into your normal exercise routine or strenuous activities – allow your body time to heal and only do what you feel you can.
+Pelvic floor muscles and tissue may become a little weaker, as the impact of estrogen is strong on this area of the body.
+Be gentle with your expectations of your body!
+It’s already doing a lot.

 Increasing systemic estrogen levels during lactation with foods